w1r2p1/AlgoTrading/README.md

 ## Basic Usage

-in `/assets` : store your Binance API key in 'credentials.txt' , and your telegram credentials in 'telegram_config.cfg'.
+In `/assets`: store your Binance API key in 'credentials.txt' , and your telegram credentials in 'telegram_config.cfg'.

 Trading can be entirely managed from `Trading.py`.
 Additionally, run `Dashboard.py` to display a live dashboard (GUI) to get performance metrics, and `Telegram_interface.py` to get a Telegram interface.